DavidChekrdzin/Minesweeper-Game/README.md

 A Simple Minesweeper game created in Java

-Run using your preferred Java IDE.
+Run with JDK19 using your IntelliJ Java IDE.

 Instructions to run the application: